cloudera-cemea/CML_vHoL/README.md

 Atlas and Ranger provides a rich set of Governance and Security capabilities.
 For example, you can apply Atlas tags to your entities across Data Services and then propagate Ranger policies to automatically secure applications across complex pipelines.

 A detailed exploration of SDX in the context of CML is not in scope for this workshop but please visit the “Next Steps” section to find out more on this and other topics.

+## Summary

+In this workshop you created an end to end project to support a Machine Learning model in Production.

+- You easily created a Spark Session and explored a large dataset with the PySpark library.
+- ... were able to switch between editors, resources, and optionally Python and Spark versions at the click of a button.
+- created a Model REST Endpoint to serve predictions to internal or external business applications.
+- Then, you built an interactive dashboard to make the “black box model” interpretable for your business stakeholders.
+- You explored the foundations of a basic ML Ops pipeline to easily retrain, monitor, and reproduce your model in production.
+With the CML Models interface you unit tested and increased model observability.
+- Finally, you used CDP SDX to log and visualize Model Metadata and Lineage.

+## Next Steps

+If you want to learn more about CML and CDP we invite you to visit the following assets and tutorials or ask your Cloudera Workshop Lead for a follow up.
+- [Learn how to use Cloudera Applied ML Prototypes](https://docs.cloudera.com/machine-learning/cloud/applied-ml-prototypes/topics/ml-amps-overview.html) to discover more CML Projects using MLFlow, Streamlit, Tensorflow, PyTorch and other popular libraries.
+The AMP Catalog is maintained by the Cloudera Fast Forward Labs team and allows you to automatically deploy complex use cases within minutes.
+- [CML HowTo](https://github.com/pdefusco/CML_HowTo) : A series of tips and tricks for the CML beginner
+- [Sentiment Analysis in R](https://github.com/pdefusco/simpsons_sentiment_analysis) : and end to end ML project with SparklyR and GPU training
+- [CSA2CML](https://github.com/pdefusco/CSA2CML) : Build a real time anomaly detection dashboard with Flink, CML, and Streamlit
+- [SDX2CML](https://github.com/pdefusco/SDX2CML) : Explore ML Governance and Security features in more detail to increase legal compliance and enhance ML Ops best practices.
+- [CML2CDE](https://github.com/pdefusco/CML2CDE) : Create CI/CD Pipelines for Spark ETL with CML Notebooks and CDE Virtual Cluster
+- [API v2](https://github.com/pdefusco/CML_AMP_APIv2) : Familiarize yourself with API v2, CML's goto Python Library for ML Ops and DevOps
+- [Distributed PyTorch with Horovod](https://github.com/pdefusco/Distributed_PyTorch_Horovod) : A quickstart for distributing Horovod with the CML Workers API